-The service was run by the service manager, who was registered with the Nursing and Midwifery Council (NMC), and was responsible for all activities in the service, including:
+The service was run by a service manager, a nurse registered with the Nursing and Midwifery Council (NMC), who was responsible for all activities in the service, including:

 - arranging appointments

 - consultations

 - obtaining consent

 - giving travel advice, and

 - administering vaccines.

 The service manager was supported by the wider provider team, including the regional nurse manager and national nurse manager and, where appropriate, by service managers from other Superdrug services.
 The regional nurse manager communicated regularly with the service manager, including: